prushton2/linux-script/README.md

-# linux-script
+# linux-scripts
-A compilation of small scripts ive writted to improve quality of life on linux
+A compilation of small scripts i've writted to improve my quality of life on linux.
+These were written and tested in fedora linux.